-In previous sections, our ideal computation model has been used several times to argue that $T$ parallel iterations of the Jacobi method is time-wise equivalent to one sequential iteration of the GS method (\ie, feedforward computation in the case of solving \eqnref{eqn:triangular}).
+The above computation model has already been used several times to argue that $T$ parallel iterations of the Jacobi method costs the same wall-clock time as one sequential iteration of the GS method (\ie, the standard feedforward computation).
 According to \propref{prop:jacobi}, the Jacobi algorithm converges within $T$ parallel iterations.
-This implies that \emph{running \algref{alg:jacobi} is always faster or equally fast than Gauss-Seidel or feedforward computation}.
+This implies that \emph{running \algref{alg:jacobi} is always faster or equally fast than standard feedforward computation (or GS)}.

-Since Jacobi iterations occupy much more processors for parallel execution, it is necessary to understand when the speedup of Jacobi methods is significant enough to justify this cost.
-To get some intuition, we consider some typical examples where Jacobi iteration may or may not lead to compelling speedups with respect to Gauss-Seidel.
+Since Jacobi iterations use more processors for parallel execution, it is necessary to understand when the speedup of Jacobi methods is worthwhile.
+To get some intuition, we first consider some typical examples where Jacobi iterations may or may not lead to compelling speedups with respect to Gauss-Seidel.

-\paragraph{Example 1: fully independent chains.} The best case for Jacobi iteration comes when for each $t=1,\cdots,T$, $\bfs_t = h_t(\bfu)$.
-For recurrent relations where different states are fully independent of each other, one parallel iteration of Jacobi suffices to yield the correct values for all states, whereas feedforward computation needs to compute each state sequentially.
+\textbf{Example 1: fully independent chains.~} The best case for Jacobi iteration is when for each $t=1,\cdots,T$, $\bfs_t = h_t(\bfu)$.
+For recurrent relations where different states are fully independent of each other, one parallel iteration of Jacobi suffices to yield the correct values for all states, whereas standard feedforward computation needs to compute each state sequentially.
 Parallelism in this case results in the maximum possible speedup factor of $T$.

-\paragraph{Example 2: chains with long skip connections.} Here is a slightly worse, but still very ideal case for Jacobi iterations: each state only depends on far earlier states in the sequence via long skip connections.
+\textbf{Example 2: chains with long skip connections.~} Here is a slightly worse, but still advantageous case for Jacobi iterations: each state only depends on far earlier states in the sequence via long skip connections.
 One simple instance is when $\bfs_1 = h_1(\bfu)$ and $\bfs_t = h_t(\bfu, \bfs_1)$ for $t > 1$.
 The Jacobi method needs only 2 parallel iterations to obtain the correct values of all intermediate states, which leads to a speedup factor of $T / 2$.
-We note that skip connections are commonly used in machine learning models, for example in ResNets~\citep{he2016deep} and DenseNets~\citep{huang2017densely}, and the computational graph of RNN backpropagation due to shared weights across time steps.
+We note that skip connections are commonly used in machine learning models, for example in ResNets~\citep{he2016deep}, DenseNets~\citep{huang2017densely}, and the computational graph of RNN backpropagation due to shared weights across time steps.